This topic describes how to use the Apache Kafka connector.

 If you want to synchronize change data from one or more data tables in an upstream database to Kafka in batches, you can use a Kafka JSON catalog.
 If data that is stored in Kafka is in the JSON format, you can use a Kafka JSON catalog.
 This way, you do not need to configure the schema and parameters in the WITH clause.
 For more information, see Manage Kafka JSON catalogs.

-The CREATE TABLE AS statement can be executed to perform data synchronization for a Kafka source table that is in the JSON format.
-If specific fields do not exist in a predefined table schema during data synchronization, Realtime Compute for Apache Flink attempts to automatically infer the data types of the columns.
-If the data types that are obtained after automatic type inference do not meet your business requirements, you can perform auxiliary type inference to declare the data types of the columns.
+The CTAS statement can perform data synchronization from a Kafka source table in the JSON format.
+If specific fields do not exist in a predefined table schema during data synchronization, Flink attempts to automatically infer the data types of the columns.
+If the inferred data types do not meet your business requirements, you can perform auxiliary type inference to declare the data types of the columns.

 For more information about the JSON format, see JSON Format.